How to Write a Fantasy Novel in 12 Steps

 Imaginations can run wild, especially when thinking about fantasy worlds.
 Make sure you stick to your original story idea throughout the novel.
 It is easy to get side-tracked by secondary characters or minor conflicts you develop.
 But your focus should always be on the main character and their role in the story.
 While secondary characters can have their own problems, their main role should always relate back to your original plot idea.

 4. Create a descriptive world

 Know your fantasy world inside and out.
 Whether your entire world is make-believe or you just added elements of magic on Earth – A detailed description of the world is required.
-If your story is set on present-day Earth, then think about how magic has changed the world.
+If your story is set on present-day Earth, then think about how magic has changed the world (see our guide on how to write a magic system).
 And if the story is in a fictional world, then describe this world in detail from its climate to its currency, language and even way of life.
 You might not need to include all this information directly in the story, but it will definitely help you create a believable world during the planning phase.

 An extra tip is to use the five senses technique to describe this world (see, hear, feel, taste and smell).
 This will help you go beyond the physical appearance of the world into a deeper, more meaningful world description.
 Check out this list of 112+ world-building questions to help you create a realistic fantasy world.

 5. Beware of too much description

 It’s perfectly fine to create detailed descriptions of the setting and characters in the planning phase.
 However, when it comes to the actual fantasy novel, try to avoid cramming too much description into one page or a section of the story.
 This could be off-putting to readers and even boring to read.
 Instead, try to provide subtle hints of the world the characters live in and leave the rest up to the imagination of your readers.